How to apply for Love Island 2019

 It is likely that presenter Caroline Flack and voiceover Iain Stirling will return to narrate the eligible singles as they couple up and mug each other off.

-So if you fancy cracking on or putting all your eggs in one basket, start working on your beach body now.
+So if you fancy cracking on or putting all your eggs in one basket, start working on your beach body now and growing your social media followers.

 Previous membership of the Do Bits Society not required!